 The hull of the 370 Venture.
 Where are the outboard engines?

 The Helm.
 The helm's instrument layout is simple and functional with throttles controls on the right of the steering wheel, a nav screen on the left and gauges across the top under an eyebrow of the dash.
 The helm seat has space for two people and both seats have bolsters.

 To port is an L-shaped lounger seat that can be used in three different ways: 1) One person can be facing forward; 2) Another person can be reclining and facing aft; 3) In cocktail party mode two or three people can be seated here.
 We’d like to see the backrest be made adjustable as currently, it’s leaning too far back to be enjoying the view aft.

 The Spoiler.
 Also included as standard is what Sea Ray calls a "spoiler."
 This is what has traditionally been called a "radar arch."
 The term "spoiler" covers a multitude of functions.
-The spoiler on the Sea Ray 370 Venture has designed with an integral Bimini top system.
+The spoiler on the Sea Ray 370 Venture has been designed with an integral Bimini top system.